rvaiya/warpd/man.md

 be separated by a space.
 Options which accept one or more keys may be specified mulitple times, in which case all supplied mappings are interchangeable.

+# SCRIPTING

+Judicious use of warpd's flags makes creating custom modes fairly easy.

+For example, the --oneshot flag may be used in conjunction with one of the mode flags to facilitate target selection at which point subsequent action can be taken by the script.

+## Examples

+	# Prompt the user for a target using two stage hint mode and
+	# left click on the result.

+	warpd --hint2; warpd --click 1

+	# Interactively create a hint file.
+	#
+	# Points can be added by navigating around as usual and pressing 'p'.
+	# The process is terminated by using the exit key.

+	warpd --normal|awk '{print substr("asdfghjkl;", NR, 1), $0}' > hints

+	# Prompt the user for one of the recorded hints and click on the
+	# result.

+	warpd -q < hints ; warpd --click 1

 # USAGE NOTES